The gambling industry is worth billions of dollars, and it’s no wonder — more than 2 billion people indulge in gambling every day.

 What’s more, croupiers are responsible for the smooth development of a game, and they have to make sure that nobody cheats.
 Additionally, croupiers inform security if they suspect card counting and the like.

 Last but not least, casino croupiers make sure the casino policy is upheld and, if necessary, explain a game’s rules to beginners.
 If you are interested in deeply understanding roulette, for example, you should visit a dedicated roulette website like RouletteVision.
+Websites like these can also help find the best online casinos rated.

 Usually, dealers stand behind the table they are managing while dealing cards or throwing roulette dice.
 Their job is to announce players’ moves, which helps players keep up and know when it is their turn.
 A major downside of the profession is the fact that croupiers have to stand throughout their shift.